 - visible storage of materials like timber, car parts, building products

 - appearance of the premise is in need maintainance work.

 The owner and/or occupier of land must not allow their property to become unsightly, overgrown or dangerous.
 Nature strips must be regularly maintained by the property residents.

 Buildings that are found to be unsightly will be issued with a compliance notice from Council.
-The notice will allow up to 21 days for improvements to be made.

 If no improvements have been made, Council has the options to organise for maintenance to be carried out at the cost of the owner.

 - Regularly maintain gardens and lawns, to ensure a consistent appearance with your neighbours.